Dracula development

 The Hound of the Baskervilles development

-- Textured hound - adds more depth, interest to illustration.
+- To go behind front page.- Textured hound - adds more depth, interest to illustration.

 - "Clues" to go alongside image of hound - footsteps, pawprints, butterflies.
 These link to the content of the story.